Print Pro Queue Manager Deep Dive (video)

 Vertical alignment test print example

-Vertical Alignment test print example (partial)
+Vertical Alignment test print example (partial, on OmniDTF)

 In the ‘+2’ column the white segments are slightly below the black segments, and in the ‘+6’ column the white segments are slightly above the black segments.
 As you look to the left of the ‘+2’ column you can see that the white segments keep getting further below the black segments and to the right of the ‘+6’ column the white segments keep getting further above the black segments.